leodamsky/lox-rs/README.md

 Implementation of the [Lox](https://craftinginterpreters.com/the-lox-language.html) language in Rust.
 `main` branch doesn't include additional features from book's challenges.
-Checkout a specific branch e.g. `static-methods` to test some extra feature.
+Checkout a specific branch e.g. `static-methods` to test some extra features.

 ## How To Run